 - vimentin: positive

 Ki-67 proliferation index is typically around 10% 6.

 Haemangiopericytomas are almost always solitary, usually supratentorial masses, often lobulated in contour.
 They are highly vascular and have a tendency to erode adjacent bone 3.

-Other common location is posterior fossa in posterior occipital region.
+Another common location is the posterior fossa in the posterior occipital region.

 - vivid enhancement